 When you are about to prepare your pork belly for curing it is time for you to also take a look at your meat.
-Where are the fat lines are they consistent through the meat or is one end fattier than the other.
+Are the fat lines are they consistent through the meat or is one end fattier than the other?

 If there is too much fat, then try and trim off some so that the bacon will end up more even.

 When looking at your meat slab you have to think about how you are going to cut the bacon after it is cured and for what uses it is going to have.

 Do you only need small 6” slices for the breakfast table bacon and eggs dish.
 Or do you need some big 10”-14” slices that are good for bacon wrapping.

 Then simply slice your slab to the size that fits the purpose that is best for your needs after curing.
 That being said if you can make it so that you can get the grains of the meat to fit in the 90° angle then all the better.